CBreakr/ATTCK_StarWars/README.md

+## Page Summary

 This toy application is meant to serve as a demonstration of React and CSS using a fun and familiar subject - Star Wars.

 The page will load a set of pre-selected characters to a main selection page and allow the user to click on their card displays to see a list of the films that character has been featured in.

 While looking for character images of roughly uniform size and quality to use, I stumbled across some old trading cards.
-I decided that I wanted to go for a somewhat retro feel to the page while leaning on the colors and styles of the films.
+I decided that I wanted to go for a somewhat retro feel to the page while leaning on the colors and styles of the films (including the original star background).
 I thought that this worked well with the fact that the data and interaction of the page was limited.

 The page is responsive, with differing displays for mobile, web, and varying larger widths.
+Mobile displays have a single column, while wider displays have multiple columns and a "carousel" for the film listing.

+## Default CRA Information

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).